Old South Preschool Teachers

 Summer has a passion for photography, which inevitably finds its way into the classroom.
 Capturing moments of discovery, incredulity, concentration, excitement, or joy is always special, and she thinks it is important for the kids to see themselves in action, represented on the walls of the school, as well as for families to be able to see glimpses of what is happening each day.

 Being a teacher of 3’s and 4’s, Summer never ceases to be amazed at the amount of growth and development she witnesses during a school year.
 She finds it inspiring, energizing, and fulfilling to be able to actively participate in this on a daily basis.

-Saba has her Masters in Education, and has been teaching in the field of early childhood education since 2007.
-She has been teaching the Green Room at Old South Preschool since 2010.
+Saba has her Master’s in Education, and has been teaching in the field of early childhood education since 2007.
+She has been teaching at Old South Preschool since 2010.
 Saba enjoys the connection that she gets to make with her students and watching the social and emotional growth of the children that happens as the year goes on.
-She loves the meeting time when the whole class comes together to sing, discuss ideas, solve a problem, read a book, play a game, or brainstorm about possible new investigations.
+She particularly loves the meeting time when the whole class comes together to sing, discuss ideas, solve a problem, read a book, play a game, or brainstorm about possible new investigations.